com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

 Similarly, `@cask.staticResources` attempts to serve a request based on the JVM resource path, returning the data if a resource is present and a 404 otherwise.

+You can also configure the `headers` you wish to return to static file requests, or use `@cask.decorators.compress` to compress the responses:

+$$$staticFiles2

 ## Redirects or Aborts

 $$$redirectAbort